 Course Advisory: SCC minimum English and Math standards.
 A comprehensive course designed for the intercollegiate soccer athlete and for the coach of soccer.
 The course focuses on the theories, analyses, and application of offensive and defensive skills and strategies.
 Written exams and practical exams serve to evaluate the student achievement.
 Formerly PE 020Q.
-One hour lecture, one to two hours activity.
+One hour lecture, and one to two hours activity.

-KINE 020R 1.50 or 2.00 Units Soccer Theory and Practice II
+KINE 020R 1.5 or 2.0 Units

+Soccer Theory and Practice II

 Course Advisory: SCC minimum English and Math standards; KINE 020Q or equivalent soccer experience.
 Continuation of Kinesiology 020Q.
 A study of advanced theories of offensive and defensive strategies of competitive soccer.
-Students will analyze advanced offensive and defensive strategies and will develop indepth scouting procedures.
+Students will analyze advanced offensive and defensive strategies and will develop in-depth scouting procedures.
 Skill exams and written exams serve to evaluate student achievement.
 Formerly PE 020R.
 One hour lecture, one to two hours activity.

-KINE 020S 2 Units Advanced First Aid and Emergency Care
+KINE 020S 3.0 Units

-Course Advisory: SCC minimum English and Math standards.
+Advanced First Aid and Emergency Care Course Advisory: SCC minimum English and Math standards.
+A course designed to prepare individual standards.
 A course designed to prepare individuals who may administer emergency care to the injured and ill.
-Upon successful completion of the course, students will be knowledgeable in Advanced First Aid and Emergency Care and cardiopulminary resusitation (CPR) for infants, children, and adults.
+Upon successful completion of the course, students will be knowledgeable in Advanced First Aid and Emergency Care, cardiopulminary resusitation (CPR), and Automatic External Defibrillator (AED) for infants, children, and adults.
 Upon successful completion of the appropriate exam, the student will be elligible for certification in First Responder First Aid and CPR.
-Required of Physical Education/Kinesiology majors and minors.
+Required of Physical Education/ Kinesiology majors/minors and Transfer Model Curriculum.
+An additional fee may be required to receive an official American Red Cross CPR card.
+An American Heart Association certification is required for students pursuing EMT certification.
 Formerly PE 020S.
-Two hours lecture, one hour lab.
+Three hours lecture.

-KINE 020V 3 Units
+KINE 020V 3.0 Units